 - Operational strategies with transformative regional impacts, such as all-lane tolling or transit fare simplification [no cost threshold]

-MTC is working with our transportation partners on other projects – including those evaluated in Plan Bay Area 2040 and lower-cost projects that do not qualify under any of the criteria above – to ensure we are considering the full spectrum of potential investments for Horizon and Plan Bay Area 2050.
+MTC also worked with regional transportation partners on other projects – including those evaluated in Plan Bay Area 2040 and lower-cost projects that do not qualify under any of the criteria above – to ensure that the full spectrum of potential investments is evaluated for Horizon and Plan Bay Area 2050.